bento-platform/katsu/README.md

 ## REST API highlights

-* Standard api delivers data in snake_case
+* Standard api delivers data in snake_case.
-To retrieved data in json compliant with phenopackets that uses camelCase append `?format=phenopackets`
+To retrieved data in json compliant with phenopackets that uses camelCase append `?format=phenopackets` .

-* Data can be ingested and retrieved in snake_case or camelCase
+* Data can be ingested and retrieved in snake_case or camelCase.

 * Other available renderers:
-phenopackets model is mapped to [FHIR](https://www.hl7.org/fhir/) using [Phenopackets on FHIR](https://aehrc.github.io/fhir-phenopackets-ig/) implementation guide.
+Phenopackets model is mapped to [FHIR](https://www.hl7.org/fhir/) using [Phenopackets on FHIR](https://aehrc.github.io/fhir-phenopackets-ig/) implementation guide.
-To retrieve data in fhir append `?format=fhir`
+To retrieve data in fhir append `?format=fhir` .

-* Ingest endpoint: `/ingest`
+* Ingest endpoint: `/ingest` .
-Example of POST body is in chord/views_ingest.py (METADATA_WORKFLOWS)
+Example of POST body is in chord/views_ingest.py (METADATA_WORKFLOWS).

 ## Install